maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

     .. method:: get_size_group ()

-        Query given captioned control for the :class:`GtkSizeGroup` assigned to it.
+        Query given captioned control for the :class:`gtk.SizeGroup` assigned to it.

-        :returns: a :class:`GtkSizeGroup`
+        :returns: a :class:`gtk.SizeGroup`

     .. method:: set_size_group (new_group)

-        Sets a :class:`GtkSizeGroup` of a given captioned control.
+        Sets a :class:`gtk.SizeGroup` of a given captioned control.

-        :param new_group: a :class:`GtkSizeGroup`
+        :param new_group: a :class:`gtk.SizeGroup`

     .. method:: is_mandatory ()